camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/kafka.md

 ## Prerequisites

-To use the **Kafka Consumer Connector**, you need to have a Kafka instance with configured bootstrap server.
+To use the **Kafka Consumer Connector**, you must have a Kafka instance with a configured bootstrap server.

 Use Camunda secrets to avoid exposing your sensitive data as plain text.
 Follow our documentation on [managing secrets](/components/console/manage-clusters/manage-secrets.md) to learn more.

 ## Create a Kafka Consumer Connector event